SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 _VA-11 Hall-A: Cyberpunk Bartender Action_ can be understood as an anomaly when comparing these games' reviews.
 While it is crucial to keep in mind that this analysis is based on a non-exhaustive overview and that striking resemblances between both games may have been overlooked, this suggests that the game embeddings are built on elements that are not as obvious to the human eye as topics and words choice, at least not only.
 There are most probably strong elements behind the game embeddings that are inaccessible to us.

 #### Opposites: _Undertale_ vs _Insurgency: Sandstorm_ and _Arma 3_
-Finally, let us compare the 4-games cluster with opposite ones, focusing on _Insurgency: Sandstorm_ (1.541) and _Arma 3_ (1.526), the two most distant from Undertale.
-The first, classified as an Action game on Steam, has 'very positive' reviews, whose content bears these main topics:
+Finally, let us compare the 4-games cluster with opposite ones, focusing on the two most distant from Undertale: _Insurgency: Sandstorm_ (1.541), an action game according to Steam, and _Arma 3_ (1.526), classified as an action, simulation and strategy game.
+Both are online multiplayer games in which the players engage in shooting fights against other players.

-- Comments on performance
+[**Insert images**]

-- Mentions of sound but as in realistic rather than beautiful/enjoyable (sound design vs soundtrack)
+_Insurgency: Sandstorm_'s reviews contain recurrent comments on the game's performances, mentions of sound but as in realistic rather than beautiful/enjoyable (sound design vs soundtrack).
+A review stood out, describing how passionate another player was, and how this intense experience was deeply appreciated by the reviewer.
-- One comment with emotions: someone played with another one that was passionate, review says it was deeply appreciated

-This game's reviews are, obviously strongly different from the games observed above. _Arma 3_, on the other hand, has mentioned of 'experience', 'depth' and intense feelings in its reviews that can be easily paralleled with the four-games cluster.
-The content of the reviews is far from identical, but contrary to _Insurgency: Sandstorm_, some elements share similarities.
-It is highly possible that terms such as 'experience' are too frequent to be used to distinguish games' reviews (such as 'game', for example), explaining these similarities between highly distanced games.
-In any case, this reinforces the possibility that games similarity based on the embeddings cannot be completely understood.
+This game's reviews are obviously strikingly different from the games observed above.
+Similarly, _Arma 3_'s reviews contain mainly feedback on the game's content, which is similar to _Insurgency: Sandstorm_ and quite different from the four other games.
+However, the reviews contain mentions of 'experience', 'depth' and intense feelings - somewhat like the standing-out review from _Insurgency: Sandstorm_ - that can be paralleled with the four-games cluster.

+It is highly possible that terms such as 'experience' are way too frequent to be used as a way to distinguish games' reviews (like 'game', for example); this would explain the similarities between those highly distanced games.
+While some potential explanation can be found, slight similarities do exist between strongly opposed games in the embeddings.

-#### Concluding remarks?
+#### Embeddings: a black box
-[The program does not "understand English" so hard to visualise how the distances have been calculated, so these two games *may* be connected on elements that are unrelated to the meaning of the reviews; however lack of information as the analysis is made on an overview of only a part of the reviews, especially most helpful ones → not enough knowledge to have strong conclusions, only hypotheses]
+As the program that created the embeddings does not understand English but measures the distances on grounds unknown to us, it is hard to understand _how_ the distances have been calculated and visualise _why_ two games will be close or distant.
+Consequently, _Night in the Woods_, _Undertale_, _OneShot_ and _To the Moon_ *may* be connected on elements that are unrelated to the meaning of their reviews.
+However, there is a crucial lack of information in this analysis, as it is based on an overview of only a part of the reviews, especially the ones voted the most helpful, so there is a huge lack of representativity here.
+No strong conclusions can be drawn here, only hypotheses pointing out the difficulty to pinpoint the elements determining the distance between games.
 {% endcapture %}{% include details.html %}

 {% capture summary %}## Recommendation Statistics{% endcapture %}